 For more information, you can watch the video story from 9 news.

 - Maggie Beer Foundation: Lynn James, CEO: 0433 615 002; email@example.com

 - William Angliss Institute: Lisa Messner, PR & Communications Coordinator: 0466 533 173; firstname.lastname@example.org

 - Altura Learning: Johanna Santafe, Digital Marketing Manager: 0422 204 621; Johanna.email@example.com

 Want to see more courses?

-Discover our full course library and our award winning LMS!
+Discover our full course library and our award wining LMS!